vokal/xUnique/README.rst

 #.
 Demo gif animation is `here <https://github.com/truebit/xUnique#add-xunique-to-xcode-post-action>`__

-**NOTE:** Do not try to add this as a Run Script Build Action to your actual target, or Xcode will error out since the identifiers have changed since the build began.
+**NOTE:** Do not try to add this as a Run Script Build Action to your actual target, or the build will fail at the Run Script phase because the project file has changed.

 Git hook
 ~~~~~~~~